 It is worth it to also build your brand as an author and start to publish on social media, on a blog, or start a newsletter.

-This will make it so much easier to sell your book down the line.
-This knowledge will also give you the creativity
+Lastly, learning marketing will make it much easier to sell your books down the line.

 7 – Staying the course even through hard times

 While it might seem fun to be a professional author, and it can be, there is no doubt that you will go through times that test your resolve

 There will be times when you are suffering from writer’s block for prolonged periods of time but need to keep showing up to the keyboard.

 It takes a lot to be rejected for a book deal and then get right back up the next morning and keep pitching your book.

 If it helps, know that every single author who has made a career out of this (or even a successful hobby) has gone through this.
 They have felt stuck, been rejected, thought about quitting, but kept putting words on the page no matter what.